kimwalisch/primecount/doc/Partial-Sieve-Function.md

 the bit array and count all set bits that correspond to numbers ≤ n.
 This means the access time of our cache would be O(n) which is not great.
 Therefore we introduce a second array which contains the count of set bits in the first array below the current index.
-Using these two arrays we can now count the numbers ≤ n that are no divisible by any of the first a primes in O(1) operations.
+Using these two arrays we can now count the numbers ≤ n that are not divisible by any of the first a primes in O(1) operations.
 Note that the two arrays may be interleaved which makes our cache slightly more memory efficient.
 Below is the corresponding code from primecount: